<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Personal Space and Privacy

-In a nuclear family, every member has more space, physical and emotional.
+In a nuclear family, every member has more space, both physically and emotionally.
 Children have time for self-reflection and can do their thing without much interference, while parents have clear boundaries and a routine.

 Quick Decision Making